 If you love the outdoors but also have a reason to live in a city, it can be hard to find the best of both worlds.
-These are the five best big cities for people who hunt and fish.

 You may love to hunt and fish, but sometimes jobs are slim in small towns that border the best hunting and fishing preserves.
 However, some cities have some great outdoor opportunities, as long as you know where you can go to escape the crazy city for the quiet and tranquil outdoors.

 We considered a lot for this list, balancing quality of life, general cost of living, and a few other variables not directly connected to the outdoors.
 But then we focused on proximity to outdoor opportunities, and tried for a variety of scenery and landscape.

 Here's a look at the five best cities for hunters and anglers.

 Denver might be a metropolis, but don't let this plateau city fool you.
 Escape to the Rockies for trout fishing for a weekend.
 If you don't have the time, then don't pass up the reservoirs as warm water fish, such as pike, bass and walleyes are plentiful.